Annapolis Real Estate Lawyer

 If either party violates the terms of their lease, the agreement may be terminated.
 For instance, if a renter violates the terms of their agreement by failing to pay rent, the landlord may take action to (1) request the tenant to remedy their errors, or (2) proceed with an eviction case if the tenant does not do so.

-Schedule a free consultation with our firm today to learn more.
+Schedule a free consultation with an Annapolis real estate lawyer at our firm to learn more.
+Start by calling (410) 469-7704 at your earliest convenience.

 - A landlord’s duty to provide renters with a “habitable” property with basic utilities and a “covenant of quiet enjoyment” (i.e., not unreasonably bothering renters).